sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/generate-certificates.md

 In issuing certificates for cluster members, the IP address or hostname used in these URLs must be represented in either the Common Name (CN) or Subject Alternative Name (SAN) records in the certificate.

+{{% notice note %}}
+**NOTE**: Sensu Go 6.4.0 upgraded the Go version from 1.13.15 to 1.16.5.
+As of [Go 1.15](https://golang.google.cn/doc/go1.15#commonname), certificates must include their CN as an SAN field.
+To prevent connection errors after upgrading to Sensu Go 6.4.0 or later versions, follow [Generate certificates](../generate-certificates/) to make sure your certificates' SAN fields include their CNs.
+{{% /notice %}}

 This guide assumes a scenario with three backend members that are reachable via a `10.0.0.x` IP address, a fully qualified name (for example, `backend-1.example.com`), and an unqualified name (for example, `backend-1`):

 Unqualified<br>name | IP address | Fully qualified<br>domain name<br>(FQDN) | Additional<br>names |